 The Two Man Still Hunt

-This is one of my favorite ways to still hunt and it requires an intimate knowledge of your hunting area and a partner that shares your skills and passion for safety.
+This is one of my favorite rainy day hunts and it requires an intimate knowledge of your hunting area and a partner that shares your skills and passion for safety.

-When done correctly, it is a deadly tactic for wily whitetails.
+When done correctly, it is a deadly tactic for the whitetail deer hunter.

 We like to execute the two man still hunt along ridges and benches where we still hunt in the same direction, but 300 - 400 yards apart, using the wet leaves to our advantage.

 We go extremely slowly attempting to see the deer before they see us, but if a deer does see us first, there is a good chance that he is going to run into the other hunter.

-Many times the other hunter never even knew there was a buck there!
+Many times the other hunters never even knew there was a buck there!

-If you have a partner that knows your hunting area as well as you do and likes deer hunting in the rain, this is one of the rainy day strategies that you should have in your arsenal.
+If you have a partner that knows your hunting area as well as you do and likes whitetail deer hunting in the rain, this is one of the rainy day strategies that you should have in your arsenal.

 Do Deer Move in Heavy Rain?

 Most deer do not moving during heavy rain.
 When it is raining hard, the deer's sense of smell and hearing are compromised and as a result of the suppressed scent conditions, deer activity will be drastically reduced.
 They will seek shelter and hunker down until the rain ends or becomes lighter.

-Does that mean you shouldn't go deer hunting in heavy rain?
+Does that mean you shouldn't go hunt deer in heavy rain?

 No, it doesn't, and I will explain below.